 What We Do

-Have an in-depth understanding of local people, systems and places to guide investment, influence policy and affect change.
+Having an in-depth understanding of local people, systems and places to influence policy and affect change.

-Support organisations to develop a customer focused skilled and diverse workforce.
+Supporting organisations to develop a welcoming, skilled and diversed workforce.

 Watch our video to learn more about our work

 Sport and physical activity means all forms of physical activity undertaken through casual or organised participation or competition.
 A unique feature of the Active Partnerships is their independence, working across all sports, activities, providers and audiences, focused on the needs of their local communities.